 Math - Students develop mathematical literacy during a dedicated block for math instruction.
 Students learn math skills for computation, application, and analysis.
 Students work in small groups, teacher-directed, and independent activities.

 Foreign Language - All students take a foreign language.
-Beginning in prekindergarten, students learn Spanish in a language immersion environment.
-Language immersion in Spanish continues in kindergarten, grade 1, and grade 2.
-Beginning in grade 3, students have Spanish instruction class daily.
-Students in grades 5, 6, 7, and 8 take both Spanish and Latin instruction.
+Beginning in prekindergarten, students learn Spanish in a dual language immersion environment.
+Dual language immersion in Spanish continues through grade 5.
+Students in grades 6, 7, and 8 take both Spanish and Latin instruction.
 Science - Students learn Science concepts through hands-on, experiential learning situations.
-Using the scientific method, students explore, observe, predict and analyze the life, earth, and physical sciences.
+Using the scientific method, students explore, observe, predict and analyze life, earth, and physical sciences.

 Social Studies - Students learn about their community, their city, their nation, and the world.
 They investigate and discuss current local and world issues and discover the many ways they can be a part of making their city and the world better.

 Visual Arts - All students receive art instruction with an art teacher, twice per week.
 Many of our other content areas integrate art expression.
 Students enjoy art activities as they explore, develop, and expand their creativity and self-expression.

 Performing Arts - Students engage in music, drama, and dance activities as a part of the curriculum.
 Students participate in class and in after-school activities.
 Every class leads assembly programs during the school year.

 Physical Education - Fitness and health consciousness are a goal for every student at Mary McLeod Bethune Day Academy.
 Team activities, fitness exercises, and organized sports are P.E. components for every grade.